lambdamusic/Ontospy/README.md

 OntosPy
 =======

-RDFLIb-based Python toolkit for inspecting ontologies in the Semantic Web.
+RDFLIb-based Python toolkit for inspecting ontologies on the Semantic Web.